 The FBL first gained prominence in Venezuela in 1992, when it claimed responsibility for several attacks on public officials who were widely perceived as corrupt.
 The most high-profile of these was the September 1992 assassination attempt against the president of the Venezuelan Confederation of Workers (CTV), Antonio Rios.
 However, they were not directly involved in Chavez’s failed coup attempt against the government of Carlos Andres Perez that same year.

-The group is believed to have between 1,000 and 4,000 members, and is active mostly in the western border states of Apure, Tachira and Barinas (see map), although it also has a presence in the western states of Zulia, Merida, Portuguesa, Cojedes and Carabobo as well as in the capital city, Caracas.
-In Apure and Barinas, the FBL uses the densely forested San Camilo and Ticoporo nature reserves as its main hideouts.
+The FPLN is believed to have between 1,000 and 4,000 members, and is active mostly in the western border states of Apure, Táchira and Barinas.
+They have traditionally used the densely forested San Camilo and Ticoporo nature reserves as their main hideouts.
+In recent years, however, they have operated increasingly openly across the state of Apure, particularly in the Páez municipality.

-The guerrilla group funds itself mainly by kidnapping and extorting local landowners and businesses along the border with Colombia.
-In 2011, for instance, the FBL reportedly charged a group of oil workers in Apure a “protection fee” of 110,000 bolivars, or about $25,000.
+The guerrilla group funds itself mainly by extorting local landowners and businesses along the border with Colombia.
+In 2011, for instance, the FPLN reportedly charged a group of oil workers in Apure a “protection fee” of 110,000 bolivars, or about $25,000.
+Currently, locals report that the group controls the cattle business throughout Apure by extorting local ranchers.
+It uses river crossings to smuggle cattle and gasoline from Venezuela to Colombia: a business that has become increasingly lucrative since Venezuela’s descent into economic turmoil.
+The group has also been involved in the extortion of migrants, charging large sums of money to guarantee safe passage to those crossing the José Antonio Páez International Bridge.

-Its financing activities have at times put the FBL in conflict with Colombia’s National Liberation Army (ELN), which also operates on the border.
-It has had close relations with the larger Revolutionary Armed Forces of Colombia (FARC), which has provided the FBL with logistical support and training.
+Its financing activities have at times put the FBL/FPLN in conflict with Colombia’s National Liberation Army (ELN), which also operates on the border.
+It has had close relations with the larger Revolutionary Armed Forces of Colombia (FARC), which has provided the FBL/FPLN with logistical support and training, although it is unclear whether it retains ties with the FARC dissidents following the Colombian peace process.

 – See profile of the FARC in Venezuela